Key Takeaways:

 Baton Rouge, Louisiana

 Louisiana State University received its official status as a Sea Grant university in 1978, so prospective students can be assured that they would join a well-established and respected program.
 The university conducts a variety of interesting research projects.
-A string of recent initiatives dealt with the safety of seafood for which Louisiana is so well known, while oil spill outreach efforts recently won the team from LSU a national award.
-Regarding academics, LSU is home to the College of the Coast & Environment, which is made up of two departments — Oceanography & Coastal Sciences and Environmental Sciences — offering a variety of applicable degree programs.
+A string of recent initiatives focused on the safety of seafood, for which Louisiana is well known.
+At the same time, the team’s recent oil spill outreach efforts earned them a national award from LSU.
+Regarding academics, LSU is home to the College of the Coast & Environment, which comprises two departments: Oceanography & Coastal Sciences and Environmental Sciences, offering a variety of applicable degree programs.

 Massachusetts Institute of Technology